Abnormal faeces in dogs and cats

 Laboratory and diagnostic tests

 In almost all cases of diarrhoea, the veterinarian will recommend a faecal flotation, a routine veterinary test used to diagnose internal parasites or worms.
-If a bacterial infection is suspected, a faecal culture and sensitivity test are performed to determine what types of bacteria are present in the digestive tract.
-In cases of certain viral diseases, such as parvovirus, other tests of the faeces may aid in the diagnosis.

-If the animal is showing generalised signs of illness, such as fever, vomiting and lethargy, a complete blood count and chemistry panel may be performed.
+If the animal is showing generalised signs of illness, such as fever, vomiting and lethargy, a complete blood count and biochemistry panel may be performed.
 Specialised blood tests may also be conducted if a particular disease is suspected.
 For certain diseases, the only way to make an accurate diagnosis is through microscopic examination of a biopsy (a piece of tissue or a sample of cells removed from the animal).

 Diagnostic imaging